Corporate website of Orient Corporation

 (Operational Auditing Committee)

 The Operational Auditing Committee is established for the purpose of enhancing internal audits by deliberating on important matters concerning internal audits.
-The Committee is currently chaired by the President and Director (Tetsuo Iimori) and composed of four committee members in total.
+The Committee is currently chaired by the President and Director (Makoto Umemiya) and is composed of the Heads of three Groups.
 The Committee reports the status of internal audit activities regularly to the Board of Directors.

 (Sustainability Committee)

 The Sustainability Committee is established for the purpose of deliberating on important matters concerning sustainability.
-The Committee is currently chaired by the President and Director (Tetsuo Iimori) and composed of 20 committee members in total.
+The Committee is currently chaired by the President and Director (Makoto Umemiya) and is composed of the Heads of 18 Divisions and Groups.
 The Committee reports the status of initiatives on sustainability regularly to the Board of Directors.

 (Comprehensive Risk Management Committee)

 The Comprehensive Risk Management Committee is established for the purpose of identifying and managing various types of risks comprehensively.
-The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and composed of 17 committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and is composed of the Heads of 18 Divisions and Groups.
 The Committee reports the status of risk management regularly to the Board of Directors and the Executive Management Meeting.

 (Compliance Committee)

 The Compliance Committee is established for the purpose of penetrating compliance at the Company and subsidiaries and other relating parties and enhancing corporate value as a company that contributes to society.
-The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and composed of 18 committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and is composed of the Heads of 18 Divisions and Groups.
 The Committee reports the status of initiatives on compliance regularly to the Board of Directors and the Executive Management Meeting.

 (ALM Committee)

 The Asset and Liability Management (ALM) Committee is established for the purpose of controlling market risks and fund liquidity risks properly.
-The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and composed of five committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Toshifumi Murata) and is composed of the Heads of six Divisions and Groups.
 The Committee reports the status of committee activities regularly to the Executive Management Meeting.

 (Credit Committee)

 The Credit Committee is established for the purpose of deliberating on important matters concerning strengthening proper credit management and member merchants management.
-The Committee is currently chaired by a Director and Senior Managing Executive Officer (Makoto Nakanishi) and composed of nine committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Daisuke Horiuchi) and is composed of the Heads of 10 Divisions and Groups.
 The Committee reports the status of committee activities regularly to the Executive Management Meeting.

 (New Business and New Products Committee)

 The New Business and New Products Committee is established for the purpose of evaluating and examining matters such as strategic potential, profitability and risks related to important new businesses and new products.
-The Committee is currently chaired by a Managing Executive Officer (Shinya Uda) and composed of nine committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Shinya Uda) and is composed of the Heads of 10 Groups.
 The Committee reports the status of committee activities regularly to the Executive Management Meeting.

 (IT Strategy Committee)

 The IT Strategy Committee is established for the purpose of deliberating on important IT strategies, IT investment plans and IT investment projects.
-The Committee is currently chaired by a Managing Executive Officer (Shoji Yakabe) and composed of 12 committee members in total.
+The Committee is currently chaired by a Managing Executive Officer (Shoji Yakabe) and is composed of the Heads of 13 Divisions and Groups.
 The Committee reports the status of committee activities regularly to the Executive Management Meeting.

 (Human Rights Promotion Committee)

 The Human Rights Promotion Committee is established for the purpose of deliberating on important matters concerning human rights.
-The Committee is currently chaired by a Managing Executive Officer (Hideyuki Matsuoka) and composed of 11 committee members in total.
+The Committee is currently chaired by a Senior Managing Executive Officer (Hideyuki Matsuoka) and is composed of the Heads of 18 Divisions and Groups.
 The Committee reports the status of committee activities regularly to the Board of Directors and the Executive Management Meeting.